cider-dft/CiderPress/docs/ciderpress/dft/plans.rst

 ========================

 Plans implement the forward evaluation and adjoint derivatives associated with settings objects.
+Backend adapters extract the data needed to compute the features from the density and orbitals and pass it to the plans.
-Backend adapters supply their grid and electronic arrays, and the plan preserves raw feature order and spin conventions.
+Each plan preserves raw feature order and spin conventions.

 .. autoclass:: ciderpress.dft.plans.SemilocalPlan